-The dose of pyrimethamine required for the treatment of toxoplasmosis is 10 to 20 times the recommended dose of antimalarial and is close to the toxic level.
+The dose of pyrimethamine required to treat toxoplasmosis is 10 to 20 times the recommended dose of antimalarial and is close to the toxic level.
 If signs of folic acid deficiency appear, reduce the dose or discontinue the medication based on the patient’s response.

-Folinic acid can be administered in a dose of 5 to 15 mg orally, iv, or im. daily for 3 days, or as needed to bring depressed platelet or white blood cell counts back to safe levels.
+Folinic acid can be administered in a dose of 5 to 15 mg orally, iv, or im.
+Daily for three days, or as needed to bring depressed platelet or white blood cell counts back to safe levels.

 Advise patients to keep pyrimethamine out of the reach of children as accidental ingestion has resulted in death.

-In patients with seizure disorders, a lower ‘starting’ dose (for toxoplasmosis) is recommended to avoid potential nervous system toxicity from pyrimethamine.
+A lower ‘starting’ dose (for toxoplasmosis) in patients with seizure disorders is recommended to avoid potential nervous system toxicity from pyrimethamine.

 Before using this medicine, tell your doctor or pharmacist your medical history, especially of:

-Seizures, kidney problems, liver problems, a certain type of low red blood cell count (megaloblastic anemia due to low levels of folic acid).
+Seizures, kidney problems, liver problems, and a specific type of low red blood cell count (megaloblastic anemia due to low levels of folic acid).

-Low levels of folic acid in other conditions (such as malnutrition, problems with food absorption, alcoholism), low red / white blood cell counts, low blood cell (platelet) count.
+Low levels of folic acid in other conditions (such as malnutrition, problems with food absorption, alcoholism), soft red / white blood cell counts, and low blood cell (platelet) count.

 When higher doses are used, as in the treatment of toxoplasmosis, pyrimethamine can cause gastrointestinal symptoms such as nausea, vomiting, glossitis, anorexia, and diarrhea.

-A rash is also seen, which may be indicative of a hypersensitivity reaction, particularly in combination with sulfonamides.
+A rash is also seen, which may indicate a hypersensitivity reaction, particularly in combination with sulfonamides.
 Effects on the central nervous system include ataxia, tremors, and seizures.

 Hematologic side effects such as thrombocytopenia, leukopenia, and anemia can also occur.